smarr/ReBench/README.md

 ReBench focuses on the execution aspect and does not provide advanced analysis facilities itself.
-Instead, the recorded results should be processed by dedicated tools such as scripts written in R, for statistical analysis, or [Codespeed][1], for continuous performance tracing.
+Instead, the recorded results should be processed by dedicated tools such as scripts for statistical analysis in R, Python, etc, or [Codespeed][1], for continuous performance tracking.

 The documentation for ReBench is hosted at [http://rebench.readthedocs.io/][docs].